 April 16, 2020, the Bureau issued a final rule (2020 HMDA Thresholds Rule) amending Regulation C's institutional and transactional coverage thresholds for closed-end mortgage loans and open-end lines of credit.
 The 2020 HMDA Thresholds Rule was published in the Federal Register on May 12, 2020.
-In this guide, the 2015 HMDA Rule, 2017 HMDA Rule, 2018 HMDA Rule, 2019 HMDA Rule, and 2020 HMDA Thresholds Rule are collectively referred to as the HMDA Rule.
+On September 23, 2022, the United States District Court for the District of Columbia issued an order that vacated the closed-end mortgage loan threshold for institutional and transactional coverage set in the 2020 HMDA Final Rule.
+1 In this guide, the 2015 HMDA Rule, 2017 HMDA Rule, 2018 HMDA Rule, 2019 HMDA Rule, and 2020 HMDA Thresholds Rule are collectively referred to as the HMDA Rule.